palm86/hex_flora/priv/herbarium/aspalathus_linearis.md

 <!-- read more -->

-Dried and fermented leaves and branches of *A. linearis* is the source of rooibostee (red bush tea).
-Rooibostee is caffeine-free and rich in anti-oxidants.
+Dried and fermented leaves and branches of *A. linearis* are used to prepare rooibos tea, a caffein-free and anti-oxidant rich beverage that originates from the Khoi-San people.

 ### Distribution in the Hex